Effective Psychotherapists

 Conversion therapy usually starts at home when the family rejects the sexual orientation of their child or teen.
 A research study by San Francisco State University found that youth who were rejected by their families because of their sexual orientation were eight times more likely to attempt suicide.
 People who have received conversion therapy have reported shame, fear, hurt, and long-lasting trauma from the experience.

-Human sexuality and gender expression exist on a diverse spectrum, and forcing sexual orientation change through conversion therapy has no basis in scientific research.
+Human sexuality and gender expression exist on a diverse spectrum, and trying to force sexual orientation change through conversion therapy has no basis in scientific research.
 In fact, sexual orientation change efforts are often detrimental to those who receive them.
 Conversion therapy statistics show that youth who have undergone conversion therapy are at a much higher risk for depression, homelessness, and suicide attempts.
 LGBTQ youth who are experiencing homelessness are also at a higher risk for experiencing sexual assault.

 People who have experienced conversion therapy in the past may experience symptoms of lasting trauma, but working with an experienced licensed therapist can help.
 LGBTQ individuals may find that an informed and affirming therapist can help them process traumatic memories from when they underwent conversion therapy.
 There are also resources available for the parents of LGBTQ youth, such as San Francisco State University’s “The Acceptance Project”.

-How to find a psychotherapist who listens
+How to find an effective therapist who listens

 Getty